hsteissberg/Markdown/FRESCO_Intro.md

 # Task 1 – Debugging

-Under this task, LimnoTech perform debugging of the framework, models, and components to ensure correct operation consistent with similar operations conducted with the predecessor model TREECS.
+Under this task, LimnoTech performed debugging of the framework, models, and components to ensure correct operation consistent with similar operations conducted with the predecessor model TREECS.
 Correct operation was evaluated for a number of individual actions and for complete scenarios in a manner informed by SME Mark Dortch.
-When incorect operations were identified, issues labeled as "bug" were created in GitHub and used to track mitigation and confirmation of corrections.
+When incorrect operations were identified, issues labeled as "bug" were created in GitHub and used to track mitigation and confirmation of corrections.
 The table below lists the debugging issues identified and corrected during the course of this delivery order.

 *Table: FRESCO GitHub Issues tagged as "bug" (illustrative)*